Weighted Blankets Are Awesome!

-Have a specific health condition and want to know if weighted blankets might help?
+Have a health condition and want to know if weighted blankets might help?

-You have a health condition (or someone that you care about), and you were wondering if weighted therapy can be helpful!
+If you or someone you care about has a health condition and you are wondering if weighted therapy can be helpful go here

-You're thinking about buying a weighted blanket but would like to know more about which the best manufacturers are for your budget!
+If you're thinking about buying a weighted blanket but would like to know more about some great companies to buy weighted blankets from go here.

 Informative articles about weighted blanket topics

-You want to know more about weighted products, how to wash them, take care of them, or even if they really work...
+If you want to know more about weighted products, how to wash them, take care of them, how to make your own or even if they really work go here.